York Catholic launches $8M capital campaign to celebrate 90th anniversary

 Since the building's opening in 1958, the Brady family made sure the topic would be a major component of the school's programs, funding a STEM wing the following year, back when the term, referring to science, technology, engineering and mathematics, was not a buzzword, said school principal Katie Seufert.

 The campaign, announced in a Monday, Oct.
 22, news release, is the culmination of five years of preparation aligned with an opportunity to celebrate the school's 90th anniversary next year, she said.

-Seufert hopes the upcoming improvements will ensure it's ready for the next 90.
+Seufert hopes the upcoming improvements will ensure the school is ready for the next 90 years.

 Campaign: York Catholic's building has not had a major update since its construction, so the administration is looking forward to making changes that reflect the school's evolving programs, the school said.